readysetmark/WealthPulse/Readme.md

 ### Fourth Milestone

 Watch File
-- [ ] Watch ledger file and reload on change
+- [x] Watch ledger file and reload on change
-- [ ] Handle situation where file cannot be parsed
+- [x] Handle situation where file cannot be parsed

 Documentation
-- [ ] How to use / setup
+- [x] How to use / setup

-Tooling
-- [ ] Research how to handle references cross-platform (sln on mac is different from windows??)
-- [ ] Write a FAKE script for building / running?

 Phase 2 Implementation (Commodities)